joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * IaC proponents standardize cross-functional areas, such as Cost (reduction), Speed (execution), and Risk (mitigation).
 The standardization incldues specific tradeoffs, such as the cost/benefit of faster deployments, or the risk/reward of security verfications.

-* Application planning includes design for self-standardization and/or self-scaling.
+* Application planning includes design for self-standardization and/or self-scaling, as well as devops techniques such as immutable infrastructure, phoenix servers, IaaS, PaaS, and iPaaS.

 <b>Examples:</b>